Winter weather can cause many problems.

 - Feeling sad or hopeless

-- Experiencing low energy
+- Having low energy and trouble concentrating

 - Changes in mood, sleeping habits, appetite, and weight

-Ways to Fight the Blues
+Ways to Fight Depression

-- Spend time outdoors
+- Get regular exercise and spend time outdoors

 - Avoid drugs and alcohol

-- Try light therapy
+- Try meditation or light therapy

-- Contact a trained mental health professional
+- Talk to a friend or a trained mental health professional

 Please reach out if you need support.